monktastic/hackmd/radical-kindness/see-no-evil.md

 Compassion precisely targets the parasite within people's minds, instead of the people themselves—thus avoiding the collateral damage that would amplify the problem.
 Everyone can sense the difference, even if only subconsciously.
 This weakens their capacity for self-deception.
 In other words, it destroys a tiny bit of evil.
 Indeed, it is the only thing that can.

 If you've ever witnessed misbehavior, only to suddenly recognize that it was secretly rooted in some kind of suffering, then you've had a taste of this.
-Before such recognition, malice towards them feels not only warranted but positively righteous.
+Before such recognition, malice towards the person feels not only warranted but positively righteous.
 Afterward, it ceases to make any sense.
 You may still have to restrain or hurt them, but somehow everything changes.
 What you get in exchange for giving up that insanely delicious hit of self-righteousness that vengeful retribution would have provided is what you truly desire most: a better world.

 Make no mistake: evil is sometimes too intense for our compassion to work.
 Not because it is the wrong response, but because we have not developed the capacity to _be_ truly compassionate in the face of such evil.
 In that case we risk simply being nice and worsening the problem.
 Yet this is also the most important time to be on guard for malice.
 Because while it's true that evil triumphs when "good people" do nothing, the only thing worse than letting evil win is secretly joining forces with it.